 When finding a buyer for hides, there are several different places to look.
-You can of course try the Internet.
+You can of course search the Internet for where to sell hide.
 That’s fine if you’re looking for mainly a wide spectrum of choices.
-But often if you’re in a smaller community or area, it may be tough to locate ready fur buyers; and of course you’re not looking to make a long drive or trip, which will cost gas, and maybe an overnight or so.
-That just isn’t real practical, when coyote pelts if real good, may get you around a top of $50.
+But often if you’re in a smaller community or area, it may be tough to locate ready fur buyers; and of course you’re not looking to make a long drive or trip, which will cost gas, and maybe an overnight stay, especially when you don’t know how much your fur will go for.
+That just isn’t real practical, when coyote pelts if real good, may get you around a top of $50, similar to bobcat pelt.
 And of course prices vary by market, and the old rule of “supply and demand.
-Having said that, just know that a quality coyote pelt, properly prepared will always be saleable.
+Having said that, just know that a quality coyote pelt, properly prepared will always be sell-able.

 My best suggestion is to access an organization called The National Trappers Association (NTA).
 Go to the Internet, and find their site.
 Founded in 1959, this association is the bedrock of trapping from opportunities to conservation, and everything in between.
 Good people.
 Interestingly, the 2010 national convention was held in Marshfield, Wisconsin – – an area in central Wisconsin that harbors good fur bearing animal populations (including coyotes), and local trapping interest is high.

 The NTA has listings of animal fur buyers throughout the country in their monthly newsletter/journal, which I’ve been able to find available at some outfitter stores.
 Fur buyers advertise in NTA publications.
 I also might suggest that you may want to at least try to call a local NTA member, or indeed an NTA board member (as I said, they’re good people who I’ve found are always willing to provide some type of helping hand).
 One of these folks may be able to provide you the name or names of reputable fur buyers in your area.
 You just know these NTA people won’t lead you astray.